ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 ### Step 1 - set up the prerequisites

-Install [Docker](https://www.docker.com/) to set up external systems such as Jaeger, Prometheus, etc. For instructions, go to the [Docker documentation](https://docs.docker.com/install/) to install Docker.
+Install <a href="https://www.docker.com/" target="_blank">Docker</a> to set up external systems such as Jaeger, Prometheus, etc. For instructions, go to the <a href="https://docs.docker.com/install/" target="_blank">Docker documentation</a> to install Docker.

 ### Step 2 - install and configuring the external systems